Get in the Valentine's Day spirit! 💕💕 Here's how to make a photo collage for your sweetie

 How are you spreading the love this Valentine's Day?

-Let us know what your epic (or not-so-epic) V-Day plans are in the comments below!
+Let me know what your epic (or not-so-epic) V-Day plans are in the comments below!

-five years ago today, my car died in a u of w parking lot while a super cute boy from my acting class and i were kissing in the backseat of my silver PT cruiser~ happy #halloweeniversary, miguel (i love u lots) 🎃❤️✨ #WARNING #gushypost #mysmellyboyfriend #iloveyou #fiveyearsofadventures #gross #buthescute
+Updated February 2018: This article still shows the best way to make a collage for your sweetheart!
+Happy Valentine's Day!